RUrlus/ModelMetricUncertainty/docs/source/basics.rst

     # note that scores and y now have shape (1000, 30)
     scores, yhat, y = mmu.generate_data(n_samples=1000)

-    # mmu.PREU is an alias
+    # mmu.PRU is an alias
-    pr_err = mmu.PrecisionRecallEllipticalUncertainty.from_scores(y, scores, 0.85)
+    pr_err = mmu.PrecisionRecallUncertainty.from_scores(y, scores, 0.85, method='bvn')

-    # PRCEU is an alias of PrecisionRecallCurveEllipticalUncertainty
+    # PRCU is an alias of PrecisionRecallCurveUncertainty
-    pr_err_curve = mmu.PRCEU.from_scores(y, scores, 0.85)
+    pr_err_curve = mmu.PRCU.from_scores(y, scores, method='bvn')

-See :class:`mmu.PrecisionRecallEllipticalUncertainty` and :class:`mmu.PrecisionRecallCurveMultinomialUncertainty` for details.
+See :class:`mmu.PrecisionRecallUncertainty` and :class:`mmu.PrecisionRecallCurveUncertainty` for details.